Spring Special // 3 Classes $30

 Marlene has embraced motion through many phases in her life.
 From teaching preschool movement and music, dancing, choreographer &

 instructor of sacred dance at East Liberty Presbyterian Church to Irish Ceili dancing as well as ballroom dancing, swing and Latin.
 As the sun set on sacred dance Marlene’s desire to continue in the mind body spirit connection she embraced the invitation to receive her RYT 200 hour yoga teacher certification in the Kripalu style of yoga through Serenity Yoga in Pittsburgh.
 She teaches yoga, pilates and meditation, specializing in yoga nidra meditation with intention inspired by and trained in the Amrit Method.
 (See link) www.amrityoga.org.
 Marlene furthered her study with renowned yogi, Amrit Desai.
 She also received her certification in Children’s Yoga through Yogaverse.
 Her passion for wellness compels her to expand her training in other holistic practices.

-Yoga, for me, is not just limited to the aspect of physical practice.
+"Yoga, for me, is not just limited to the aspect of physical practice.
 It is an extraordinary experience and freedom that is gained by observing, understanding and controlling the modulations of the mind.
-It is the blossoming of one into a whole being through physical, mental, emotional and spiritual growth.
+It is the blossoming of one into a whole being through physical, mental, emotional and spiritual growth."

-I became interested in Meditation when I was 9 years old and living in India.
-I suffered from Dyscalculia (a type of dyslexia dealing with math).
-My inability to learn certain things paved a new path to my journey within.
-I explored meditation and yogic breathing and found out that whenever I mediated or listened to profound knowledge, I felt more in harmony with my being.
-I found immense peace, inspiration and depth in talks from Adi Shankara, Swami Vivekananda, Paramhansa Yogananda, and Sri Sri Ravi Shankar.
+Shikha first became interested in Meditation when she was 9 years old and living in India.
+Having suffered from Dyscalculia (a type of dyslexia dealing with math), her inability to learn certain things paved a new path to her journey within.
+Shikha explored meditation & Yogic breathing, and found out that whenever she mediated or listened to profound knowledge, she felt more in harmony with her true being.
+She has found immense peace, inspiration and depth in talks from Adi Shankara, Swami Vivekananda, Paramhansa Yogananda, and Sri Sri Ravi Shankar.
 Shikha's classes generally comprise of gentle mindful movement, yogic breathing through pranayama, chanting, meditation and simplified yogic wisdom for self care from Patanjali and other ancient scriptures.

 Laura Jeffries was introduced to Yoga in 2009, under Ania Ela, a yoga teacher and light worker.
 As she was introduced to this holistic and wellness path, Laura would like to share her journey with others, as it was shared with her.
 In 2011, she completed her studies at The Red Lotus School of Yoga, under Brian Granader.
 She became certified with the International Yoga Alliance and now holds an E-RYT 200 and YACEP level certification.
 Since studying the philosophy behind yoga, she has found an inner strength and spirituality she shares with her students.
 Her teachings of philosophy include incorporating the lifestyle teachings of yoga in each lesson so that yoga can be practiced both on and off the mat.
 Students at every level of experience are welcome to take this journey with Laura and continue to learn and grow in humility, self-acceptance, and gratitude.

-Suma started practicing yoga in 2008 after a serious foot injury.
+Suma started practicing Yoga in 2008 after a serious foot injury.
 Little did she know how this decision would transform her life and outlook.
-She practices yoga because it grounds her in many ways.
+She practices Yoga because it grounds her in many ways.
 Her daily practice includes pranayama and meditation, which have provided vast benefits, both internal and external.
 Suma has two philosophies she lives by: 1) I truly believe that things happen for a reason and every person I meet is there to serve a purpose (for me to learn something from them); 2) I also believe "How you do anything is how you do everything" and can be applied to any aspect of life.
 Managing breath is the first step in managing anything else because she equates breath with energy.

-Erin began her practice in a hot power yoga studio 8 years ago and ultimately decided to deepen her own practice in 2016 with her level 1 Power Yoga Certification and then her 200 hr YTT just a few short months later.
-The internal fire that Erin loves to work up both in her personal practice and what she brings to teach is the vehicle to help her students understand that this practice of yoga is theirs and that they everything that they need is already within themselves.
+Erin began her practice in a hot power Yoga studio 8 years ago and ultimately decided to deepen her own practice in 2016 with her level 1 Power Yoga Certification and then her 200 hr YTT just a few short months later.
+The internal fire that Erin loves to work up both in her personal practice and what she brings to teach is the vehicle to help her students understand that this practice of Yoga is theirs and that they everything that they need is already within themselves.
 Just breathe.
 In Erin’s classes you can expect to gradually build your breath as well as your internal fire.
 Erin’s class flows are full of movement, easy to follow cues, and most importantly, contain zero judgement.
 Come flow, breath, and have fun finding your edge in Erin’s funky Vinyasa class!

 After graduating college in 2010, and enduring countless injuries from playing collegiate softball, Lauren began to turn to anything that would assist her achy body.
-Her sister encouraged the idea of practicing yoga.
-The first few classes were extremely challenging but the practice of yoga soon became part of her lifestyle.
+Her sister encouraged the idea of practicing Yoga.
+The first few classes were extremely challenging but the practice of Yoga soon became part of her lifestyle.

 Lauren uses her ballet and athletic background in creating her sequences.
 You can expect a well paced and fluid practice that focuses on linking the breath to movement, arriving at challenging yet interchangeable poses, with invigorating music to add to the theme of each class.
-She holds a Masters in Teaching and works at Mount Pleasant Area School District as a Social Studies teacher where she also conducts yoga sessions for faculty, staff, and the Varsity sports teams.
+She holds a Masters in Teaching and works at Mount Pleasant Area School District as a Social Studies teacher where she also conducts Yoga sessions for faculty, staff, and the Varsity sports teams.

 Ali first started practicing yoga seriously to find light during a dark time in graduate school for music.
 She repeatedly turned to her mat seeking a judgement-free place to find presence, joy, and light during a time of a lot of rejection and criticism.
-After moving away from her support network to become a public school music teacher, Ali found the yoga community to be so comforting and welcoming-- it is at this time that she started considering sharing this gift with others.
+After moving away from her support network to become a public school music teacher, Ali found the Yoga community to be so comforting and welcoming-- it is at this time that she started considering sharing this gift with others.
 She was already a teacher and loved yoga, so why not combine the two!
-Ali attended a yoga class with her disabled sister where her eyes were opened to just how many people she could reach with this gift, and she was sold!
+Ali attended a Yoga class with her disabled sister where her eyes were opened to just how many people she could reach with this gift, and she was sold!
 Ali completed her 200 hr YTT at One Point One Yoga in Pittsburgh, PA in January 2020.

 In my classes expect something for everyone!
 We will start slow, finding ease first, building into a strong, structured flow often leading to a peak pose.
 I will offer many adaptations and modifications to make every yogi feel welcome in my class.
-Class will end with a sweet, juicy savasana that will send you home smiling and peaceful.
+Class will end with a sweet, juicy Savasana that will send you home smiling and peaceful.

 © 2020 Yoga On Mars